jerturowetz/notes/cheat-sheets/globs.md

-# Cheat sheet : GLOB
+# Cheat sheet : globs

 In computer programming, in particular in a Unix environment, glob patterns specify _sets of filenames_ with wildcard characters.